How to Planning Your Dream Wedding: What No One Tells You

 - Whole Lotta Love Weddings

-- Jul 22
+- Jul 22, 2025

-- 3 min read
+- 4 min read

-So you’ve said yes, the champagne’s been popped, and suddenly your Instagram feed is all dresses, rings and tablescapes.
+So you’ve said yes, the champagne’s been popped, and suddenly your Instagram feed is all dresses, rings, and tablescapes.
 Everyone's asking about dates, venues, and whether you’ve picked a theme.
 It’s exciting... and a bit overwhelming.

+Once the buzz settles, the big question hits: Where the hell do we start?
 You’re not alone.
 Most couples find themselves here, staring at a blank spreadsheet, wondering how to turn all this excitement into an actual plan.

 As a wedding planner who’s been in the thick of it for years, I’m here to give you the honest, no-fluff version of what comes next.
+Here’s what no one tells you about planning a wedding (but absolutely should).

+Before you dive into Pinterest boards or buy your dress, press pause.
 Your venue will shape the guest list, dictate the aesthetic, influence your timeline, and eat up a massive chunk of your budget.
 So it needs to be chosen with intention.

 Think about: